About

 Driving the Future of Aerospace and Space Diplomacy Through Strategic Innovation

-Rocky Singh is the Principal and CEO of Third Rock Consulting, where he helps Aerospace, Defense, and Space companies align with government priorities while building long-term economic value.
-He specializes in strategic investment planning through Industrial and Technological Benefits (ITB) and offset frameworks, with a focus on cybersecurity readiness, R&D, DE&I, and sustainability.
+As Principal and CEO of Third Rock Consulting, Rocky helps aerospace, defense, and space companies align with government objectives while creating long-term economic value.
+His expertise lies in Industrial and Technological Benefits (ITB) and offset frameworks, where he supports clients on everything from cybersecurity readiness and R&D to DE&I and sustainability initiatives

 Rocky-Singh

-Rocky previously served as Company Security Officer for Larsen & Toubro Canada, where he helped shape the vendor strategy for the Navy’s AJISS program and supported the company’s Canadian expansion, working alongside federal and provincial ministers and global aerospace partners.
+Rocky has supported Prime contractors and their supply chains through value proposition development, compliance enhancement, and executive planning, helping organizations strengthen both capacity and competitiveness.
+He previously served as Company Security Officer for Larsen & Toubro Canada, where he played a key role in shaping vendor strategy for the Navy’s AJISS program and supporting the company’s expansion in Canada, working closely with federal and provincial ministers as well as global aerospace partners.

-In addition to his work at Third Rock, Rocky is Chief Revenue Officer at Stardust Inc., leading international growth across MENA and ASEAN markets, and serves as a Senior Associate at Samuel Associates, where he supports international advocacy and diplomacy.
-His efforts have taken him from hosting foreign delegations to participating in industry sessions at NATO Headquarters in Brussels.
+Today, as Chief Revenue Officer of Stardust Inc., Rocky leads international growth across MENA and ASEAN markets, building partnerships that extend Stardust’s mission into new regions and industries.
+He also serves as a Senior Associate at Samuel Associates, where he advances international advocacy and diplomacy, with experience ranging from hosting foreign delegations to participating in industry sessions at NATO Headquarters in Brussels.

-An advocate for the NewSpace movement, Rocky remains passionate about humanity’s future in space.
-Outside of work, he practices martial arts, volunteers at his local hospital, and serves on multiple advisory boards.
+An advocate for the NewSpace movement, Rocky is deeply committed to advancing humanity’s future in space.
+Outside of his professional roles, he practices martial arts, volunteers at his local hospital, and contributes to multiple advisory boards.

 Andrea Prazakova